olifre/mybooks/README.md

 Several writing projects.
 For the generated books, please visit: https://olifre.github.io/mybooks/

-Note that this repository contains a GitHub actions workflow to convert LaTeX-based books into various format (PDF, HTML, ePUB and more), which might be of interest.
+Note that this repository contains a GitHub actions workflow to convert LaTeX-based books into various formats (PDF, HTML, ePUB and more), which might be of interest.